Categories

 This is one of the ugliest builds I’ve done it a while!
 As mentioned, I literally threw this together as quickly as possible.
 I did not design anything, did not build an enclosure, didn’t make labels… nothing.
 I drilled a hole in the wood and screwed it into the drywall and wired it in parallel with the existing button which usually works to close the door.

-So now it’s, press the green button to open and close the door, and press the pink one if the green one doesn’t work.
+So now it’s the following process: press the green button to open and close the door, and press the pink one if the green one doesn’t work.
 If you drive out of the garage and your remote won’t close the door, get out and use the pink button.
 Yup.
 Sigh.

 Obviously the next step is to design an enclosure, add proper labels, rewrite the code, add status and indicator lights, probably a 7 segment display with a countdown… and then hey, might as well use an ESP32 so I can add remote control via WiFi.
 Oh, I should probably also add a sensor to check if the door is opened or closed.
 And also a status web page I can then check with a service running locally on the network, tied into Pushover to send me alerts.
 Ah, plus a real time clock module so I know when things happen in case I need to correlate times with the security camera.